-Delivery Method /Level Productive Laboratory Training Type (Level) Planned Course Offerings Commercial Skills Field Operations Field Operations PL Justification and Details Explain the need for productive laboratory (PL) training Construction of underground pipe assembly is highly technical training is not solely suita classroom instruction.
-Classroom training is not an adequate means of delivery because must learn how to operate equipment and build underground pipe assembly that does neasily into a classroom setting.
-Customer specified pipe and equipment used is varied and would be too costly to build it classroom.
-Complex underground pipe assembly systems can only be located at custor ecause trainees does not fit build in a Describe the Equipment/Processes to be used in delivering the PL training construction of underground pipe and assembly Describe Trainer Qualifications Instructors are the most knowledgeable comparexperience and certification on equipment/systematics.
-Trainer to Trainee Ratios - If more t and the highest trainer-to-trainee ratio han one PL class the ratios are the lowest Trainer Trainee Ratio for One Class, or Minimum When More than One Class 1 1 Ratio for Maximum Ratio When More than One Class 1 1 PLT Approval Yes
+Delivery Method /Level Productive Laboratory Training Type (Level) Planned Course Offerings Commercial Skills Field Operations Field Operations PL Justification and Details Explain the need for productive laboratory (PL) training Construction of underground pipe assembly is highly technical training is not solely suitable for classroom instruction.
+Classroom training is not an adequate means of delivery because trainees must learn how to operate equipment and build underground pipe assembly that does not fit easily into a classroom setting.
+Customer specified pipe and equipment used is varied and would be too costly to build in a classroom.
+Complex underground pipe assembly systems can only be located at customer site Describe the Equipment/Processes to be used in delivering the PL training construction of underground pipe and assembly Describe Trainer Qualifications Instructors are the most knowledgeable company employees, with 20+ years work/industry experience and certification on equipment/systems from numerous equipment manufacturers.
+Trainer to Trainee Ratios - If more than one PL class the ratios are the lowest and the highest trainer-to-trainee ratio Ratio for One Class, or Minimum When More than One Class 1 Ratio for Maximum Ratio When More than One Class 1 PLT Approval Yes